 So, what is the Klicky probe?
 It’s a mechanical probe, that attaches automatically to the printhead with magnets and probes the bed.
 In the case of Voron 2.4, it is used for gantry leveling and for z endstop.

 Before the print job, it detaches automatically from the printhead.
-It uses a micro limit switch – the same type like those used in endstops.
+It uses a micro limit switch – the same type as those used in endstops.

-The Klicky probe is developped by JosAr – project page on GitHub.
+The Klicky probe is developed by JosAr – project page on GitHub.

 Klicky probe benefits

 The main advantage of implementing Klicky probe is to master the cost of the bed probing/QGL on Voron 2.4, which is an essential function on this 3d printer.
-After the first investment in probe parts (around $15), its maintenace should be very cost efficient.
+After the first investment in probe parts (around $15), its maintenance should be very cost-efficient.

 How much could it be?
 Replacing the limit switch if probing tolerance gets worst?
-It’s about $1.
-Replacing the limit switch is also much less time consuming than replacing and rewiring a new inductive probe.
+It was about $1.
+Replacing the limit switch is also much less time-consuming than replacing and rewiring a new inductive probe.

 The second main benefit is the limitless types of build surfaces I can now use.
-The Klicky probe is pure mechanical sensor (like a simplified BLtouch) and it will work fine with any surface – glass, borosilicate glass or my favorite one – the PC sheet.
+The Klicky probe is a pure mechanical sensor (like a simplified BLtouch) and it will work fine with any surface – glass, borosilicate glass, or my favorite one – the PC sheet.

 Klicky probe – parts

-To build such probe you will need to print and to buy few parts:
+To build such a probe you will need to print and buy few parts:

 - Dock base – installation on the back 2020 extrusion of the gantry with 2 x M5x10 screws and 2 x T-nuts